mark-fogle/udacity-dend-airflow/README.md

 This operator has the folloing parameters:

 * redshift_conn_id - The connection ID of the Amazon Redshift connection configured in Apache Airflow.
 Defaults to 'redshift'
-* sql_check_queries - List of SQL statements that corresond to data quality checks to be performed.
+* sql_check_queries - List of SQL statements that correspond to data quality checks to be performed.
 * expected_results - List of lambda expression used as predicates to validate the number of rows returned from the data quality check SQL statements

-i.e. You may have a SQL statementL:
+i.e. You may have a SQL statement:

 ```sql
  SELECT COUNT(*) FROM songs WHERE songid IS NULL